dib-lab/genome-grist/doc/index.md

 * find out what genomes are in a metagenome!

+* estimate how much of the metagenome will map to reference genomes!

-* map reads to those genomes!
+* map reads to each genome and summarize the results across genomes!

 * summarize the taxonomic composition of a metagenome!

-genome-grist automates download of public data, and will automatically access metagenomes from the SRA and genomes from Genbank. genome-grist supports both the NCBI and GTDB taxonomies.
+genome-grist automates the analysis of public data, and will automatically access metagenomes from the SRA and genomes from Genbank. genome-grist supports both the NCBI and GTDB taxonomies.
 You can also use your own metagenomes and genomes.